Mél of Ardagh: Veneration

 There is a lot of confusing and conflicting evidence about the life of Mél, including the possibility that he and Melchu were the same person.
 Mel has a strong cultus in County Longford where he was the first abbot-bishop of a richly endowed monastery that flourished for centuries.
 The cathedral at Longford is dedicated to Mél, as is a college.
 An insular crozier, believed to have belonged to Mél, was found in the 19th century at Ardagh near the old church of St Mél.
-The crozier is now kept in a darkened bronze reliquary that was once decorated with gilt and colored stones which was burned in the 2009 fire that destroyed the cathedral.
+The crozier is now kept in a darkened bronze reliquary that was once decorated with gilt and coloured stones which was burned in the 2009 fire that destroyed the cathedral.
 He is the patron saint of the Roman Catholic diocese of Ardagh and Clonmacnois.

 Mél's feast day, 7 February, has begun to be observed as a holiday for single people.
 "Saint Mél's Day" is a chance for singles to celebrate the good things about being single.
 Traditions include sending yourself a Saint Mél's Day card and for people to host parties for their single friends.